 Most kittens can easily be trained to stay indoors, or go outside only with supervision, just by making sure they have enough stimulation.
 Cats that are used to going outdoors are trickier, but they too can be retrained.
 Here are some ideas about how to enrich your cat’s life so it’s content without free-roam, a resource to help you make the transition and a resource about safe outdoor options.

-We need volunteers to work at the local, regional or national level to write guest blogs, distribute literature in their communities, encourage organizations to join our campaign as partners, and give presentations at events, schools and clubs about the importance of keeping cats safe & saving bird lives.
+We need volunteers to work at the local, regional or national level in various capacities, including guest blogging, advocating to their municipalities, distributing brochures and other public outreach.
 If you’d like to help, download our call for volunteers and let us know what interests you.
-By volunteering you can:
+By volunteering you can share your passion for cats, birds, nature and the environment, learn and gain practical experience and make a difference in your community.

 We can’t do it without you!
 Donate in support of our efforts to improve the lives of both cats and birds.